A multidimensional generalization of Symanzik polynomials: Introduction

 \subsection{Stability theorem}

 Let $v$ be any free family of $n$ elements of $\R^p$.
 Let $a$ be an element of $\R^p$ independent from $v$ and let $w=v\concat(a)$.
 Let $y(t)=(y_1(t), \dots, y_n(t))$ be a family of $n$ elements of $\R_+$ depending on some parameter $t$.
 Let $Y(t)$ be the diagonal matrix $\diag(y_1(t), \dots, y_n(t))$.
 Let $\fF(t)$ be an element of $\M_n(\R)$ depending on $t$ whose entries are bounded.
-Theorem \ref{thm:variation} states, with different notations, that there exists two constant $c, C\in\R_+$ such that, for any $t$ verifying $y_1(t), \dots, y_n(t)\geq C$,
+Theorem~\ref{5:thm:variation} states, with different notations, that there exists two constant $c, C\in\R_+$ such that, for any $t$ verifying $y_1(t), \dots, y_n(t)\geq C$,

-This result generalizes Theorem 1.1 of \cite{Ami16}.
+This result generalizes Theorem 1.1 of~\cite{Ami19}.
 Notice that both ratios are of degree $1$ in $y$.
 Moreover, even if the ratios were of degree zero, terms like $y_1/y_2$ are unbounded at infinity.
-Thus this property is sufficiently rare among ratios of polynomials to be noticed.
+Thus this property is quite rare among ratios of polynomials and it is somehow surprising that Symanzik rational functions verifies it.

 Let us roughly explain what this theorem implies for Symanzik polynomials.
 For the sake of simplicity, we assume that $\fF$ is the diagonal matrix $\diag(\f_1(t), \dots, \f_n(t))$ for all $t$.
-One can think about the left-hand member of \eqref{eqn:intro:stability} as the absolute value of
+One can think about the left-hand member of~\eqref{5:eqn:intro:stability} as the absolute value of

 for some simplicial complex $\Delta$ and some parameter $b$ (which is a $(d-1)$-boundary of $\Delta$).
 Thus, the first ratio simply corresponds to the ratio of the two Symanzik polynomials.
 The second one corresponds to the same ratio after a bounded deformation of the geometry of $\Delta$.
 Hence, such a deformation only induces a variation of the ratio of the two Symanzik polynomials that is bounded independently of how great are the volumes of the facets.